status-im/specs/docs/stable/11-waku-mailserver.md

 users either have to be a bit tech-savvy to run their own node, or rely on someone else to run it for them.

-Currently one of Status's legal entities provides `Mailservers` in an altruistic manner, but this is suboptimal from a decentralization, continuance and risk point of view.
+Currently, one of Status's legal entities provides `Mailservers` in an altruistic manner, but this is suboptimal from a decentralization, continuance and risk point of view.
 Coming up with a better system for this is ongoing research.